josephjs1dev/go-simple-ioc/README.md

 Bind transient is like bind singleton, except for each resolve call, it will create a new instance.

+## Caveat

+1. Can't bind object with circular dependencies.
+2. It uses reflection so may cause slower when serving request.
+Best to use when initialization.

 ## Want to contribute?
 Feel free to clone this repository and create PR! 😁😁